acids-ircam/nn_tilde/README.md

 ## PureData

-Uncompress the `.tar.gz` file in the Package folder of your Max installation, i.e. in `Documents/Pd/externals/`.
+Uncompress the `.tar.gz` file in the Package folder of your Pd installation, i.e. in `Documents/Pd/externals/`.
 You can then add a new path in the `Pd/File/Preferences/Path` menu pointing to the `nn_tilde` folder.

 On MacOS, unlike Max/MSP, PureData doesn't include an automatic quarantine removal procedure.
 Therefore we have to do it manually.
 Fire up a terminal, and `cd` to the `nn_tilde` folder.
 The following command will fix the issue